vztpv/Console-Data-Editor/README.md

-# NOW NO UPDATE!! but, ClauText includes Console-Data-File-Editor!( as look at $edit_mode in ClauText function? )
+# NOW NO UPDATE!! but, ClauText includes Console-Data-File-Editor!( look at $edit_mode in ClauText function? )
 # Objective :
               first time, load EU4(Paradox game) savedgame Data and change savedgame Data. now, load any data(satisfy following grammar) and change data and save data.